-Listed below are some of the points you, the competitor must address when preparing a car for racing.
-They are a guide only and do not form a complete list of the MSA regulations.
+Listed below are some of the points you, the competitor, must address when preparing a car for racing.
+They are a guide only and do not form a complete list of the Motorsport UK regulations.

-Roll cage - the roll cage must be constructed to the exact details found in the MSA Yearbook.
-Padding should also be fitted in any area where the drivers head may come in contact with the system.
+Roll cage - the roll cage must be constructed to the exact details found in the Motorsport UK Yearbook.
+Padding should also be fitted in any area where the driver’s head may come in contact with the cage.
 The protection will only be approved by scrutineers if the car attachment areas are also of sound construction

-If you have already fitted a roll cage which does not conform with the MSA yearbook then it can be certified by the MSA as suitable for equivalent resistance to the MSA defined loadings.
+If you have already fitted a roll cage which does not conform with the Motorsport UK Yearbook then it can be certified by Motorsport UK as suitable for equivalent resistance to the Motorsport UK defined loadings.

 Sunroofs - if your car has a sunroof then this will need to be removed and replaced with a steel plate that is welded onto the roof.

-Fire Extinguishers - a plumbed-in system is required.
-For the size and type required in your vehicle, see the MSA Yearbook.
+Fire extinguishers - a plumbed-in system is required.
+For the size and type required in your vehicle, see the Motorsport UK Yearbook.

 Chassis - you must ensure that all holes leading from engine bay and boot are filled to prevent the passage of flame or liquids into the driver's compartment.

-Braking Systems - duel circuit brakes or single system with a working handbrake are required.
+Braking systems - dual circuit brakes or single system with a working handbrake are required.

-Tyres - tyres must come from list 1a or 1b in the MSA Yearbook.
+Tyres - tyres must come from list 1a or 1b in the Motorsport UK Yearbook.

 Fuel - only 'pump fuel' is permitted.
-Octane boosters also may not be used.
+Octane boosters may not be used.

-Silencing - all cars must be within MSA limits for noise which is currently 105d(b)A.
+Silencing - all cars must be within Motorsport UK limits for noise, which is currently 105d(b)A.

-Oil Leaks - any oil leaks or a defected oil system which fails to control oil from the engine breather may result in rejection.
+Oil leaks - any oil leaks or a defective oil system which fails to control oil from the engine breather may result in rejection.

-For comprehensive information on the specific requirements for car racing, please read the General Competitors Safety and Race Cars section of the MSA Competitors Year Book (blue book).
+For comprehensive information on the specific requirements for car racing, please read the General Competitors Safety and Race Cars section of the Motorsport UK Competitors Year Book (Blue Book).